-Latest Adoption or Version Date Capability Assessment: Planning and Regulatory Resources Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvements to Capability Road Surface Managemen t Systems (RSMS) Commission conducted a Road Inventory and Condition Assessment on the paved road network in the Town of Allenstown in partnership with the NH Department of Transportation and UNH Technology Transfer Center as part of the Statewide Asset Data Exchange System (SADES).
+Latest Capability Description Location of Level of Respons- Changes Future Adoption or Version Date Assessment: Planning and Regulatory Resources Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Since Last Haz Mit Plan (2015) Improvements to Capability Road Surface Managemen t Systems (RSMS) Commission conducted a Road Inventory and Condition Assessment on the paved road network in the Town of Allenstown in partnership with the NH Department of Transportation and UNH Technology Transfer Center as part of the Statewide Asset Data Exchange System (SADES).
 The road inventory and assessments were entered into the SADES Road Surface Management System (SRSMS) software for analysis, prioritization, and generation of road repair strategies.
 CNHRPC to determine the condition and plan for maintaining the Town's roads.
 A draft has been provided to the Town. maintain the good roads and bring the lesser maintained roads up to safe standards.
-Fall 2019 Grant HD Asset Managemen t Plan and Culvert Maintenance Plan The Town received a NHDES grant in 2019 to inventory the culverts, catch basis, detention ponds, etc assets of the Highway Department.
+Fall 2019 Grant t Plan and Culvert The Town received a NHDES grant in 2019 to inventory the culverts, catch basis, detention ponds, etc assets of the Highway Department.
 Progress in 2019, continued.
 Grant is 480 days, hiring intern for the summer.
 Town Roads High Highway Dept Obtained a grant in 2020 for asset management data collection.
 Hoyle & Tanner contractor is working on collecting the data weekly.
 A maintenance plan is being developed presently.
 Complete the project.
 Review the infrastructure for maintenance needs according to the asset management plan Jul 2013 HD Debris Managemen t Section of Recovery Plan Debris Management section states how to pick up curbside materials, which goes out to residents.
 Different piles of debris are necessary for removal.
 The section follows the FEMA model.
 There may be additional sites allocated.
 Entire Town High Highway Dept Attended meetings to review and discuss the HD component of the recovery plan Rewrite Debris Management Section of Recovery Plan to allocate pre- designated locations for landfills and include mapping of these locations.